Beverly Smith: Early life

 Beverly Smith was born on November 16, 1946, in Cleveland, Ohio, to Hilda Beall Smith.
 Her father, Gartrell Smith was not present during her childhood.
 Both twins were born prematurely and Smith developed pneumonia.
 Smith first lived in a two-bedroom house with her sister, mother, grandmother, and great-aunt.
-At the age of six, the twins and their family moved into a two-family house with her aunt and her aunt's husband.
+At the age of six, the twins and their family moved into a two-family house with her aunt and her husband.

 Smith was raised in a full home that included her mother, grandmother, her aunt, and periodically, her aunt's husband.
 Growing up, her mother worked as a supermarket clerk, and Smith's grandmother became the twins primary caretaker.
-On October 16, 1956, Hilda died after being hospitalized for several months as a result of heart complications that originated from childhood rheumatic fever.
+On October 16, 1956, Hilda, her mother died after being hospitalized for several months as a result of heart complications that originated from childhood rheumatic fever.
 Education was highly valued by the women in her family.
 Smith's mother had a Bachelor's of Science in education from Fort Valley State University.
 While Hilda Beall Smith was the only family member to receive a university education, Smith's other family members worked as teachers.

 Education

 Beverly Smith attended Bolton Elementary School before transferring to Robert Fulton Elementary school, Alexander Hamilton Jr. High School and John Adams High School.
-Smith graduated high school in January 1965, and enrolled at the University of Chicago later that year, graduating in 1969 with a Bachelor of Arts in History.
+Smith graduated high school in January 1965, and enrolled at the University of Chicago later that year, graduating in 1969 with a Bachelor of Arts in history.

 She later went on to receive a Masters of Public Health from Yale University and a Masters of Human Development and Psychology from Harvard Graduate School of Education.

-The death of Smith's mother was the motivator for her to pursue public health in university, with a focus on Black women's health.
+The death of Smith's mother motivated her to pursue public health in university, with a focus on Black women's health.